-Bonfire Night: Fantastic things you never knew about fireworks
+Bonfire Night 2018: Fantastic things you never knew about fireworks - CBBC Newsround

 Sparklers are often found at Bonfire Night parties, but they can get incredibly hot!

-Some sparklers can reach temperatures of 1000-1600 degrees Celsius - that's around 15 times hotter than the boiling point of water!
+Some sparklers can reach temperatures of 1000-1600 Celsius - that's around 15 times hotter than the boiling point of water!

-Firework rockets can reach speeds of 150mph when they are set off.
+Firework rockets can reach speeds of 150 miles per hour (mph) when they are set off.

 The reason why you can see a firework explode before you can hear the bang, is because light travels much faster than sound.

-Sound travels at a speed of 761mph, but light travels at a whopping 671,000,000mph - so you may see it before you hear it!
+Sound travels at a speed of 761 mph, but light travels at a whopping 671,000,000 mph - so you may see it before you hear it!

 Thousands of years ago, a group of Chinese scientists accidently mixed together chemicals to make an early form of gunpowder.

 This was stuffed into old bamboo stalks and thrown into a fire to make a loud bang.
-These were thought to be the first fireworks.

 The Chinese then used this invention to scare away their enemies and evil spirits.